1. Who should we invite to be registered members (i.e., users) of the platform? How do most of your customers approach this?

 Most organizations will assign a permission role of ‘facilitator” for facilitators.
 Imagine that ☺

 Facilitators can launch and conduct assessments, and view results for assigned teams.
-The difference between “facilitator” and “super user” is that “super users” can modify and create assessment templates.
+The difference between “facilitator” and “super user” is that “super users” can setup the organization for their assigned entities.

 1. What is an Entity?